 Always Be the Courteous Hiker

-If there’s ever a doubt about trail right-of-way, err on the side of giving way to others.
+If there’s ever a doubt about hiking rules, trail etiquette, and who has the right-of-way when hiking uphill or downhill, err on the side of giving way to others.
 You can rarely go wrong by letting others pass first, and you never know when you may meet again out on the trail.
 You’ll also end your day feeling better about your hiking experience if you know you’ve done all you can to make the path easier for others.

 So, go and enjoy the great outdoors, and remember that trail courtesy is contagious!